Lehigh-TEM-Felzer-Lab/TEM_Biogeography/README.md

 Follow these steps to set up and run the model:

- Modify .xlm files, bash scripts  and  paths.py as needed
+ Modify .xlm files, bash scripts  and  paths.py as needed Modify code and data paths:Correct any issues with data paths and formats in the code as needed

 # user can automate the process by modifing and running:
 ```
 run_tem.sh  # bash script for linux users

 ```
-# for manual execution follow the next instructions:

-2. **Compile the tem_core:** Begin by compiling the tem_core using the appropriate compiler command for your system.

-3. **Run the executable:** After successful compilation, execute the tem_core using the required input data.

-4. **Prepare input files for the Biogeography module:** Ensure that the input files have the required columns, as specified in the biogeography readme file.
-Modify the input files as necessary to match the expected format (variable names are descriptive of the file and columns needed).

-5. **Modify code and data paths:** Correct any issues with data paths and formats in the code as needed.

 # Model framework